connexcs/docs/getting-started.md

 ### SIP User Authentication

 You can authenticate a customer using either IP-to-IP or User/Password.
 Below are the steps to add a SIP extension.
->Note: Session Initiation Protocol (SIP) uses protocol-to-provision (VoIP) connectivity between an on-premises phone system and the public switched telephone network (PSTN).
-SIP is used for call establishment and  management.
+>Note: Session Initiation Protocol (SIP) is used for call establishment and  management.
+It enables a very secure authentication process and also centralizes VoIP communication by using a unique number to link all a customer's devices to one address.

 1. On the Customers screen, select a customer to authenticate.
 2. Click on the Auth menu item.